maptiler/maptiler-sdk-js/readme.md

   });

   // We wait for the event.
-  // Once triggered, the callback is ran. map.on("loadWithTerrain", (evt) => {
+  // Once triggered, the callback is ran in its own scope. map.on("loadWithTerrain", (evt) => {
     // make an animation
     map.flyTo({